bbauska/LFS170x/readme.md

 &nbsp;

 <b>Approach:</b> Music stored on many computers connected peer-to-peer.
-BitTorrent's software was purely decentralized, the files were stored as packet on the peers' computers and when a request was made for a song, the software would find the packet and send it to the user.<br>
+BitTorrent's software was purely decentralized, the files were stored as packet on the peers' computers and when a request was made for a song, the software would find the packet and send it to the user.<br/>
 <b>Result:</b> The industry cracks down music sharing companies copyright infringement.
 <p>
 BitTorrent is asked to shut down their platform.